neondatabase/neon/docs/core_changes.md

 3. Prefetching
 - Why?
-  As far as pages in Zenith are loaded on demand, to reduce node startup time and also sppedup some massive queries we need some mechanism for bulk loading to reduce page request round-trip overhead.
+  As far as pages in Zenith are loaded on demand, to reduce node startup time and also speedup some massive queries we need some mechanism for bulk loading to reduce page request round-trip overhead.

   Currently Postgres is supporting prefetching only for bitmap scan.